 In a nutshell: how to get a 30+ score on the ACT?
 Identify your weaknesses, attempt to fix them, and only then reinforce your strengths.

 It’s a hard road to a 30+, but I hope this article makes your journey a little smoother.
+If you need more practice, check out Magoosh ACT prep for helpful videos and interactive tutorials.
 Good luck studying, students, and I’ll see you next time!